ForeverLearning0007/ForeverLearning0007/README.md

 Here are some ideas to get you started:
 -->

 - Hello Everyone.
 I would like to take the time to introduce myself.
 Everyone calls me Coach.
-I've spend the majority of my life teaching and coaching, basketball mostly, but also and not limited to football, baseball, soccer and track and field.
+I've spent the majority of my life teaching and coaching, basketball mostly, but also and not limited to football, baseball, soccer and track and field.
 - 🌱 I’m currently learning C++, SFML, HTML, CSS and Javascript
 - 👯 I’m looking to collaborate on anything and everything that involves what I'm learning.
 Even if it's not something I'm learning, I'm willing to
 - 🤔 I’m looking for help with Game Development.
 I have wanted to make a game for years and I'm not taking the initiative to make the game that I've been thinking about